Mount Kilimanjaro Lemosho Route

 Meet Castro at the gate for transport back to the hotel, arriving normally at about 2pm.
 The gate, or sometimes the hotel is where tips are handed out and you say goodbye to the mountain staff,often with a song and a dance.
 A hot shower and an afternoon relaxing before an overnight in the hotel

 |11||n/a||Either start our 4 day / 3 night safari or depart home.|

 8 day Lemosho climb: £2395.00

 - Accommodation in Moshi for 3 nights in the Keys Annexe Hotel (twin, B&B)

 - Jeep or coach transport to the mountain gate from and to Moshi

-- Park fees, camping fees and park rescue fees
+- Forest fees, National Park fees, camping fees and park rescue fees

-- Park certified guides (ratio of 1:2 or 1:3 depending on number of climbers) and company reps
+- Park certified guides (ratio of 1:2 or 1:3 depending on number of climbers), all outdoor first aid qualified

 - Porters and cooks, plus equipment and tents for them